rcpch/digital-growth-charts-server/docs/safety/csmf/clinical-risk-mgmt-plan.md

 ### Incident Management

 Clinical Risk Management activities within the Organisation and the healthcare IT programmes and services offered are completed within the corporate risk management strategy.
-As such, clinical safety related incidents are dealt with in a similar manner as other incidents within the organisational such as financial,reputational, technical and other service impacting categories.
+As such, clinical safety related incidents are dealt with in a similar manner as other incidents within the organisation such as financial, reputational, technical and other service-impacting categories.

 ### Safety Incident Management Process

+The first step in any possible Safety Incident is to inform the Clinical Safety Officer.
+The CSO will determine the most appropriate course of action and will record the incident, the hazards identified (if any) and the mitigations and other remediation taken in a GitHub Issue relevant to the software element in question.
+Senior management of RCPCH will be informed at the earliest opportunity.

 ### Security Incident Management Process

-Security issues may be responsibly disclosed to growth.digital@rcpch.ac.uk for immediate action.
+Security issues may be responsibly disclosed to <growth.digital@rcpch.ac.uk> for immediate action.
 We recognise and respect the work of security researchers and will treat your contribution with gratitude and appropriate action.
 We do not engage in vexatious CMA litigation.

 Internally we treat security issues with the highest priority.
 Once the 'acute phase' of any security threat is handled, we will then follow the Safety Incident Management Process, usually converting to a public GitHub Issue.